Workplace OS: Demos and business reorganization

 By 1995, Workplace OS was becoming notable for its many and repeated launch delays, with IBM described as being inconsistent and "wishy washy" with dates.
 This left IBM's own PowerPC hardware products without a mainstream operating system, forcing the company to at least consider the rival Windows NT.
 In April 1994, Byte reported that under lead architect Paul Giangarra, IBM had staffed more than "400 people working to bring [Workplace OS] up on Power Personal hardware".

-In May 1994, the RISC Systems software division publicly announced the company's first attempt to even study the feasibility of converting AIX into a Workplace OS personality, which the company had been publicly promising since the beginning.
-One IBM Research Fellow led a team of fewer than ten, to identify and address the problem, which was the fundamentally incompatible byte ordering between the big-endian AIX and the little-endian Workplace OS.
+In May 1994, the RISC Systems software division publicly announced IBM's first attempt to even study the feasibility of converting AIX into a Workplace OS personality, which the company had been publicly promising since the beginning.
+One IBM Research Fellow led a team of fewer than ten, to identify and address the problem.
+The team defined the AIX personality problem as being the fundamentally incompatible byte ordering between the big-endian AIX and the little-endian Workplace OS.
 This problem is endemic, because though the PowerPC CPU and Workplace OS can perform in either mode, endianness is a systemwide configuration set once at boot time only; and Workplace OS favors OS/2 which comes from the little-endian Intel x86 architecture.
 After seven months of silence on the issue, IBM announced in January 1995 that the intractable endianness problem had resulted in the total abandonment of the flagship plan for an AIX personality.

+In 1994, a proposal was made to reimplement OS/400 as a Workplace OS personality.
+This came at a point where the port of OS/400 to PowerPC was close to completion, but work to add 64-bit addressing and multiuser support to the IBM Microkernel had only begun.
+IBM Rochester ruled out delaying the PowerPC port to wait for Workplace OS to catch up, preferring a plan to incorporate the IBM Microkernel into the OS/400 SLIC when it was ready, allowing Workplace OS personalities to run on top of OS/400.
+By late 1994, as Workplace OS became increasingly focused on OS/2, the Workplace OS team proposed a new plan known as "Harmony" — which would replace OS/400 by adding a compatibility layer to Workplace OS, and requiring new applications to target OS/2 APIs.
+This proposal was poorly received by IBM Rochester, who withdrew all support for Workplace OS soon after.

 In late 1994, as Workplace OS approached its first beta version, IBM referred to the beta product as "OS/2 for the PowerPC".
 As the project's first deliverable product, this first beta was released to select developers on the Power Series 440 in December 1994.
-There was a second beta release in 1995.
-By 1995, IBM had shipped two different releases of an application sampler CD, for use with the beta OS releases.
+A second beta was released in 1995.
+By 1995, IBM had shipped two different releases of an application sampler CD for the beta OS.